Frequently asked questions

 Can students begin their LL.M. studies in the Spring Semester or during summer school?

-- No. Georgia Law LL.M. candidates may begin their studies only in the Fall Semester.
+- No. University of Georgia School of Law LL.M. candidates may begin their studies only in the Fall Semester.

 Is there a part-time or summer LL.M. offering?

-- No. Georgia Law offers only a full-time, academic-year curriculum.
+- No. The University of Georgia School of Law offers only a full-time, academic-year curriculum.

 How many students are in a typical LL.M. class?

 - In a typical academic year, the LL.M. class will include between 15 and 25 students.
-This size fosters LL.M.s students’ interactions with Georgia Law faculty and with J.D. students.
+This size fosters LL.M.s students’ interactions with University of Georgia School of Law faculty and with J.D. students.

 How can I pay my tuition and fees?